n8ebel/Slides/conferences/droidconbos18/fun()_talk.md

 ^ At this point, I think it's safe to say most everybody here has at least heard of Kotlin

-^ If not, I encourage you to check it out
+^ If not, no worries.
+I'm not going to make you raise your hand ^ However, I encourage you to check it out
 ^ And hopefully this will spark your curiosity
 ___

 # [fit] Kotlin ♥️ Functions

+^ 1st party citizens
+^ functions aren't tied to a class
+^ many useful functions in the stdlib

 ___

-## Easy to get started, but much more to discover
+## Easy to Get Started

-- Getting started is simple
+^ getting started with Kotlin functions is easy

 - Can use the IDE conversion tool
 - Can try online
 - Easy to transfer existing knowledge

-^ getting started with Kotlin functions is easy
-^ we'll see how quickly you can convert a java method to a kotlin function and you'll be off and running

-^ but there is so much more to learn and discover about functions in Kotlin
+^ but much more to discover
 ___

-## Functions can be written, modified, and used in a variety of ways

-- parameter freedom
-- multiple types
+## Flexible & Convenient

+^ the features of Kotlin functions make them flexible and convenient

+- Parameter & type flexibility
-- variations in scoping
+- Variations in scoping
-- variety of modifiers
+- Variety of modifiers

+^ we'l explore a variety of ways that these make our lives easier as developers

 ___

-## Functions provide freedom to reimagine how we build for Android
+## Freedom to Reimagine

-> the flexibility & functionality of functions allow us to break away from traditional java convention and reimagine how we build our projects
+> The flexibility & functionality of functions allow us to break away from traditional java conventions and reimagine how we build our projects

 ___

-> We're going to explore function's from their basics variants to more complex iterations

-___

 # Takeaways

 - Easy to get started
-- Many ways to write, modify and utilize functions
+- Flexibility in how we write, modify and utilize functions
 - Functions enable us to reimagine how we build projects

+^ We're going to explore function's from their basics variants to more complex iterations

 ___